EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 ## Summary

-This project demonstrates the progression from an individual CMOS SRAM storage cell to a small functional memory array.
+This project demonstrates the progression from an individual CMOS SRAM storage cell to a functional small-scale memory array.

-A transistor-level 6T SRAM cell was designed, simulated, converted into a reusable hierarchical block, and expanded into 2×2 and 4×4 SRAM arrays.
+A transistor-level 6T SRAM cell was designed and simulated, converted into a reusable hierarchical block, and expanded first into a 2×2 validation array and finally into a 4×4 SRAM array.

-The final 16-cell array successfully stored four independent 4-bit words while maintaining previously written data during subsequent write operations.
+The final 16-cell array successfully stored four independent 4-bit words:

+* `1010`
+* `0110`
+* `1100`
+* `0011`

+The stored values remained stable after each wordline was disabled and while subsequent rows were being written.